 St. John Vianney School has the honor of being the first dual language program in the Diocese of Orlando.
 It brings our mission statement to a lived reality.
 We are a communion of cultures seeking to evangelize.
 St. John Vianney students are empowered to reach their full potential in their diverse world.
-This is an exciting time for St. John Vianney School.
-We look forward to walking this part of the journey with you and your family.

-A: As a study member group, St. John Vianney School has access to resources and participation with other dual language schools in the formation of a successful program.
+A: As a study member group, St. John Vianney School has access to resources and participation with other dual-language schools in the formation of a successful program.
 It allows time for discernment of our school’s potential for full membership as a part of the Two Way Immersion Network for Catholic Schools.
 A partnership with Boston College allows us access to the best development and research of language immersion education.
 Joining the TWIN-CS assists us in transforming into the school our team envisions it to be: a vibrant, diverse, Christ-centered learning environment for all children who walk through our doors.

 Q: What does TWIN-CS mean?